 (1) In this regulation —

-“commencement day” means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 129 comes into operation;
+commencement day means the day on which the State Administrative Tribunal (Conferral of Jurisdiction) Amendment and Repeal Act 2004 Part 2 Division 129 comes into operation;

-“the VL Act” means the Valuation of Land Act 1978.
+the VL Act means the Valuation of Land Act 1978.

 (2) If advice has been given under the VL Act section 32(9) before the commencement day, on or after the commencement day the advice is to be taken to refer to the time within which and the manner in which a review of the valuation may be sought.